 - Inform your next-of-kin.

-Experts also recommend giving a copy of your donor card to your designated health care proxy.
+It is also commonly advised to give a copy of your donor card to your designated health care proxy.
 Furthermore, you should verify that your chosen program is accredited by the American Association of Tissue Banks (AATB).
 While not legally required, AATB accreditation ensures the highest ethical stewardship and safety standards in the industry.

 Frequently Asked Questions